Physics-Informed Neural Nets for Control of Dynamical Systems: Methods

-Model Predictive Control (MPC) has evolved considerably over the last two decades, achieving a significant impact on industrial process control.
-This impact can be attributed to its generality in posing the process control problem in the time domain, being suitable for SISO (Single Input Single Output), and MIMO (Multiple Inputs Multiple Outputs) systems.
-Soft and hard constraints can be impoaws on the formulation of the control law through optimization problems, while minimizing an objective function over a prediction horizon \cite{Normey-Rico2007}.
+Model Predictive Control (MPC) has evolved considerably over the last two decades, significantly impacting industrial process control.
+This impact can be attributed to its generality in posing the process control problem in the time domain, being suitable for SISO (Single-Input Single-Output), and MIMO (Multiple-Input Multiple-Output) systems.
+Soft and hard constraints can be imposed on the formulation of the control law through optimization problems, while minimizing an objective function over a prediction horizon \citep{Normey-Rico2007}.

-MPC is not a specific control strategy, but rather a denomination of a vast set of control methods developed considering some standard ideas and predictions \cite{Normey-Rico2007}.
+MPC is not a specific control strategy, but rather a denomination of a vast set of control methods developed considering some standard ideas and predictions \citep{Normey-Rico2007}.
 Figure \ref{fig:mpc_pred} shows a representation of the output prediction at a time instant, where the proposed actions generate a predicted behavior that reduces the distance between the value predicted by the model and a reference trajectory.

 The MPC strategy uses a discrete mathematical model based on the real process of interest.
 A predicted output is calculated in a prediction horizon by comparing the mathematical model to the real process's output.
 To propose control actions, the MPC strategy uses an iterative optimization process, taking into account the mathematical model of interest and the constraints that it is subjected.
 Based on objectives and constraints, the optimization problem is composed of mathematical expressions established in the controller's design phase, taking many forms.
 Usually, quadratic functions are used to penalize the error in the reference tracking.